Adaptive Model-Predictive Control of a Soft Continuum Robot Using a Physics-Informed Neural Network Based on Cosserat Rod Theory: Model-Predictive Control of SCRs Using Physics-informed Surrogates

 \subsubsection{Experiment 4: NEMPC in Simulation}

 To investigate the control performance in simulation, the soft actuator's behavior is simulated using the identified Cosserat rod and pressure models.
 Gaussian noise is added to the end-effector position used for state estimation to emulate realistic conditions.
-For assessing trajectory-tracking performance, a highly dynamic reference pressure trajectory with oscillations up to \SI{1.5}{Hz} is used (see \figref{fig_MPC_sim_press}\,a).
+For assessing trajectory-tracking performance, a highly dynamic reference pressure trajectory with oscillations up to \SI{1.5}{Hz} is used (see \figref{fig_MPC_sim_press}a).
 The corresponding states, calculated via the physics model, serve as the goal trajectory $\bs{x}_\ind{goal}(t)$.
-For the segment highlighted in blue in \figref{fig_MPC_sim_press}, the full state trajectories are visualized in \figref{fig_MPC_sim_states}.
-It can be observed that the reference trajectory is followed closely for almost all states.
-Only the linear and angular velocities of the tip nodes show a significant deviation.
-However, the high number of states makes visual comparison difficult, and most of the states are not directly measurable.
-Therefore, we focus primarily on the end-effector position to evaluate the controller's performance.
+Although the full Cosserat state is controlled, we focus primarily on the end-effector position to evaluate the controller's performance, because the high number of states makes visual comparison difficult, and most of the states are not directly measurable.
 Comparing the end-effector position derived from the desired states and the one resulting from \ac{nempc} control yields an average tracking error (\ac{aed}) of \SI{2.68}{mm}, which is equivalent to \SI{2.1}{\percent} of the actuator's length.

-In addition, setpoint control is tested in simulation with a target state far from the initial configuration (see \figref{fig_MPC_sim_press}\,b).
+In addition, setpoint control is tested in simulation with a target state far from the initial configuration (see \figref{fig_MPC_sim_press}b).
 The system reaches the final position with an error of \SI{2.82}{mm} (\SI{2.2}{\percent} of the actuator's length) after approximately \SI{1.5}{s}.

 This demonstrates the capability of the physics-informed neural model-predictive controller to accurately track trajectories with frequencies of up to \SI{1.5}{Hz} in simulation.
 The tracking errors of both the full state and the end-effector position remain low.
 This implies the ability of the MPC to consider the delay of the pressure input and to control complex input trajectories.
 Moreover, using the same \ac{nempc} parameters, setpoints across the workspace can be reached quickly and with minimal position errors in simulation, confirming the accuracy and robustness of the \ac{pinn}.